lenincompres/domify/README.md

 # Domify
 by Lenin Compres

 The *domify* function creates DOM elements from a provided JS object.
 It returns the container element created.
+By default the element created has a *main* tag and gets appended to the *document.body*.

 ```javascript
 domify({